Overview of Constitution

 Hegel shows how a thing’s constitution is not something added from the outside;

-it is the necessary way in which its being-in-itself
+it is the necessary way in which its being-in-itself is also a

-.
+being-for-other.
 This relational character implies that things are not closed,

 self-contained units, but open and mediated processes.
-Constitution
+Constitution therefore

 marks a critical turning point in Hegel’s logic, where the opposition between